China calls for Canada human rights inquiry, preempting demand for investigation into abuse of Uyghurs

-Referencing the recent discovery of the remains of 215 children at the former Kamloops Indian Residential School in British Columbia, Duan said China and its allies sought a “thorough and impartial investigation,” not just of the discovery, but of broader Canadian crimes against Indigenous people.
+Referencing the recent discovery of the remains of 215 children at the former Kamloops Indian Residential School in British Columbia, Jiang said China and its allies sought a “thorough and impartial investigation,” not just of the discovery but of broader Canadian crimes against Indigenous people.

 Among those allies are autocratic countries also accused of human rights abuses, including Belarus, North Korea and Syria.

-Duan’s demand came immediately before Canadian officials read a statement that called on China to allow the U.N. human rights chief access to Xinjiang region to investigate more than 1 million Uyghur people who have been unlawfully detained there.
+Jiang’s demand came immediately before Canadian officials read a statement that called on China to allow the U.N. human rights chief access to Xinjiang region to investigate more than 1 million Uyghur people who have been unlawfully detained there.

 The statement also mentioned a continuing clamp down in Hong Kong under Chinese auspices and ongoing reports of repression in Tibet.